 3.2 Any participant who fails to arrive at the start line on time will be assumed withdrawn from the race and will not be eligible to a refund of any kind.
 No late starters will be permitted to cross the start line.

-3.3 Participants will be able to transfer their entry to another participant up to one month before the event.
+3.3 Participants will be able to transfer their entry to another participant up until 13th August.
 Any transfer to another participant will be subject to a transfer fee of £5.80.
 Transfers are conducted through the online Active system by the withdrawing participant.
 The new participant will pay the relevant entry fees through the entry system and once complete, the withdrawing participant will automatically receive their refund from the entry system minus the transfer fee.
 No transfers will be possible outside of the above stated period.

 3.4 Entries cannot be deferred to the following year nor to any other event.